betafish-inc/adblock-releases/README.md

 There is now the ability to add any key/value pairs to the manifest.json file by adding them to the [manifest] section of the metadata.adblock file.
 The following rules apply:

 * An option's key may be declared as a series of nested dictionary keys, seperated by '.'.
 * Declaring an option's value in a new line (even if only one is given) will define the option's value as a list.
 * When an option's value is defined as a list, no other nested objects may follow.
 * A list is expandable by the ConfigParser's '+=' token (Note: A previously declared string will be converted into a list).
 * Values may be marked as `number` or `bool` by prefixing them accordingly (this also applies to values in a list):
   * bool:<value>
   * number:<value>
+* An inherited key may be removed by giving it a value of 'REMOVE'

         Example:
                                     {